amsam0/wrap-match/README.md

 1.  wrap-match only supports `Result`s.
 If you need support for `Option`s, please create a GitHub issue with your use case.

 1.  `error_message` and `error_message_without_info` only support formatting `error` using the `Debug` or `Display` formatters.
 This is because of how we determine what formatting specifiers are used.
-    If you need support for other formatting specifiers (such as `:#?`), please create a GitHub issue with your use case.
+    If you need support for other formatting specifiers, please create a GitHub issue with your use case.

 1.  wrap-match cannot be used on `const` functions.
 This is because the `log` crate cannot be used in `const` contexts.